Jamiat-e Islami: 1991–2001

 In 1991, Jamiat's forces participated in the Gulf War fighting against Ba'athist Iraq.

 In 1992, the communist government collapsed entirely.
 Jamiat's forces were among the first to enter Kabul.
 Meanwhile, a peace and power-sharing agreement among the leadership of the Afghan political party leaders led to a tentative agreement to appoint Burhanuddin Rabbani, who had spent the civil war in exile, as interim president.
 The peace agreement was called the Peshawar Accords.

 Gulbuddin Hekmatyar however, did not support the peace agreement despite the fact that he was repeatedly offered the position of prime minister.
 Subsequently, his Hezb-i Islami attacked the new interim government and the capital of Kabul with tens of thousands of rockets.
 As Hezb-i Wahdat and Ittihad-i Islami started a second war in 1992 and Dostum's Junbish-i Milli joined Hekmatyar in 1994, Kabul witnessed a gruesome war with massive civilian casualties and destruction of much of the city.
 In 1995 the Islamic State of Afghanistan government also with Jamiat forces retained control of Kabul, pushing back a coalition of Hekmatyar's Hezb-i Islami, the Hizb-i-Wahdat and Abdul Rashid Dostum's Jumbish-i-Milli Islami.

 By 1995, the Taliban, which had seized control of much of southern Afghanistan with comparative ease the previous year, were advancing on Kabul.
 Jamiat rejected Taliban demands that they surrender, and the Taliban rejected Jamiat's offer to join a peaceful political process leading towards a general election.
 In March 1995, Massoud handed the Taliban their first major loss, however, with the aid of Saudi and Pakistani backing, they regrouped and launched and offensive in mid-1996.
 Massoud ordered the retreat of his troops among them Jamiat to avoid another bloodbath.

 Following the capture of Kabul by the Taliban, the major mujahideen factions put aside their feuds and formed the United Islamic Front for the Salvation of Afghanistan (the United Front), commonly known in the west as the Northern Alliance, with Rabbani, officially becoming its political leader.
 Other Jamiat members took up senior positions within the United Front government: Yunus Qanuni served as Interior Minister and Dr. Abdullah became Foreign Minister, for example.

 On 9 September 2001, just two days before the September 11 attacks in the United States, Massoud was assassinated by two suicide bombers, probably at the instigation of al-Qaeda.
 Immediately afterwards Taliban forces launched a major offensive against United Front positions.
 Mohammed Qasim Fahim was chosen to succeed Massoud as leader of Jamiat's military wing and repulsed the Taliban offensive.
 With extensive assistance from an American-led coalition in October and November 2001 (see War in Afghanistan (2001–2021)), United Front forces recaptured most of Afghanistan.

+Post 2001

 Jamiat's founder and leader, Burhanuddin Rabbani, was assassinated in 2011.
 His son, Salahuddin Rabbani, has since led the party.

-After the Taliban came to power in 2021, Salahuddin Rabbani left Afghanistan.
+The Jamiets were considered to be one of the largest and most influential parties during the Islamic Republic of Afghanistan era.